Skip to content

 Health (20%)

-Data Sources: World Bank child mortality rate (proxy for healthcare quality), INFORM Health Risk Index, INFORM Epidemic Risk Index, WHO Active Disease Outbreaks.
+Data Sources: World Bank child mortality rate (proxy for healthcare quality), INFORM Health Risk Index, INFORM Epidemic Risk Index.

 Limited healthcare access, elevated disease or epidemic risk.
 Travelers may face challenges obtaining medical care.